• Skip to primary navigation

 Instructions

-• Defrost the frozen tuna until it's just soft enough to cut through (see notes).
+• Defrost frozen tuna until it's just soft enough to cut through (see notes).

-• Stabilize your cutting board with a damp towel underneath, and grab a large sharp knife.
+• Stabilize your cutting board by adding a damp towel underneath, and grab a large sharp knife.

-• Use the knife to cut thin slices of tuna across the grain of the fish.
-Arrange them on the serving platter as you cut each piece, and season with salt and pepper as you layer the pieces.
+• Use the knife to cut thin slices of tuna across the grain of the fish and arrange them on a serving platter.
+Season tuna with salt and pepper as you layer the slices.

 • Top the tuna with the capers, red onion, and more salt and pepper (if needed).
 Drizzle generously with olive oil, and sprinkle with lime zest.
 Add lime juice just before serving.